davegurnell/sbt-less/README.markdown

 and look for files of extension `.jsmanifest`, or `.jsm` for short.
 These files should contain ordered lists of JavaScript source locations.
 For example:

-    # You can specify remote URLs...
+    # You can specify remote files using URLs...
     http://code.jquery.com/jquery-1.5.1.js

+    # ...and local files using regular paths
-    # ...and paths relative to the location of the .jfm file:
+    #    (relative to the location of the manifest):
     lib/foo.js
     bar.js

-    # Bash-style single-line comments and blank lines are also supported.
+    # Blank lines and bash-style comments are also supported.
     # These may be swapped for JS-style comments in the future.

 The plugin compiles this in two phases: first, it downloads and caches any